 Replacement markup: In HTML, use <xhtml:br /> instead of U+2028 and surround paragraphs by <xhtml:p> and </xhtml:p> instead of separating them with U+2029.

-What to do if detected: In a browser context, treat as whitespace.
+What to do if detected: In a browser context, treat as white space, or ignore.
 When received in an editing context, replace the character by the corresponding markup.

 Short description: The bidi embedding controls are required to supplement the Unicode Bidirectional Algorithm in plain text

 Reason for inclusion: The Unicode Bidirectional algorithm unambiguously resolves the display direction for bidirectional text.
 It does so by assigning all characters directional categories and then resolving these in context.
-In a small number of circumstances this implicit method does not produce satisfactory results and embedding controls are needed to ensure that sender and receiver agree on the display direction for a given text.
-See Unicode Technical Report # 9, The Bidirectional Algorithm [UTR 9].
+In a number of circumstances this implicit method does not produce satisfactory results and embedding controls are needed to ensure that sender and receiver agree on the display direction for a given text.
+See Unicode Technical Report #9, The Bidirectional Algorithm [UAX 9].

 Problems when used in markup: These characters duplicate available markup, which is better suited to handle the stateful nature of their effect.